YiyongZhao/Co-Evolver/README.md

-# Co-Evolver: A User-Friendly Toolkit for Synteny Identification and Visualization from Large-Scale Genomes
+# Co-Evolver: A User-Friendly Toolkit for Synteny Identification and Visualization from Large-Scale Genomes.